contao/docs-archive/book/en/01-Installation.md

 and several style sheets to format the Contao core modules and content elements.
 The default template is called "Music Academy".
 To import it, choose `example_website.sql` from the drop-down menu an click the Import template button.

-If you have bought a commercial front end template, choose the respective file name here.
-Note that any existing data will be overriden during the template import!
+**Existing data will be overriden during the template import!**

 #### Creating an admin user